PharaohTools/ptvirtualize/README.md

 provisioning.
 Automating, versioning, standardising and managing the setup, teardown and provisioning of virtualised development environments for your projects.

-Phlagrant is modular. object oriented and extendible, you can pretty easily write your own module if you want functionality we haven't yet covered.
+PTVirtualize is modular. object oriented and extendible, you can pretty easily write your own module if you want functionality we haven't yet covered.
 Feel free to submit us pull requests.

 This is part of the Pharaoh Tools suite, which covers Configuration Management, Test Automation Management, Automated